 6) When is the best time to go hiking in Cusco?The dry season (from May to September) offers the best months for hiking trails in Cusco.
 On those days the rains are not frequent so the climate is the best for walks.

 7) What does this adventure to the Inca Trail include?The 4-day classic Inca Trail includes: transportation to the starting point of the trek, cooking equipment (food), porters equipment (luggage load), camping utensils (sleeping bag and trekking pole not included), entrance fee to Machu Picchu and all sites as well as return by train and bus to Cusco.

 8) Can I do the Inca Trail on my own?No, the classic 4-day Inca Trail is a route protected by the Peruvian State so it can only be traveled by people with authorizations.
 Tourism agencies offer such authorizations.
 People cannot do this route on their own.

 9) Is there an age limit to do the Inca Trail?No. Although there is no age limit to do the 4-day Inca Trail, it is best to be between 8 and 65 years old.
 It is good to be in good physical condition and, if applicable, have the approval of your doctor.

-10) What to take to the Inca Trail?The trip to the Inca Trail already includes the main thing so the tourist should only worry about bringing personal items: good shoes, a poncho in case of rain, sunscreen, mosquito repellent, comfortable sportswear, rehydrating water, personal hygiene items. , some cash and a camera to capture the beautiful landscapes.
+10) What to take to the Inca Trail?The trip to the Inca Trail already includes the main things so the tourist should only worry about bringing personal items: sleeping bag (not included in the tour), trekking cane (not included in the tour), good shoes, a poncho in case of rain, sun block, mosquito repellent, comfortable sports clothes, rehydrating water, personal hygiene items, some cash and a camera to capture the beautiful scenery.